 To limit the exposure risk to staff and survivors, Hubbard House has made the following difficult choices:

-• Staff speaking engagements and Hubbard House participation in community events have been temporarily suspended.
-Any questions about specific engagements can be directed to
+• Community Education presentations and professional trainings can be coordinated to take place virtually, but in-person speaking engagements have been temporarily suspended.
+Any questions about specific engagements can be directed to email@example.com

 Domestic Violence and COVID-19

 Survivors of domestic violence face unique safety risks and considerations in connection with COVID-19.
 To help promote an understanding of these challenges, Hubbard House’s Community Education Program has compiled relevant information: